redrambles/Accelerate/wp-content/plugins/mailchimp-for-wp/readme.txt

 > #### MailChimp for WordPress Pro
 > This plugin has a premium version which comes with the following features.<br />
 >
-> Multiple Forms.
-Each form can subscribe to one or multiple MailChimp lists<br />
+> - As many forms as you want, each subscribing to one or multiple of your MailChimp lists.<br />
-> Easy CSS Styles Builder & Custom Color Themes.<br />
-> AJAX Forms.
-Forms do not require a page reload.<br />
+> - AJAX Forms.
+Forms do not require a full page reload.<br />
+> - Visual Styles Builder, create your own style without the need for code.<br />
+> - Custom Color Themes, a quick way to blend-in with your theme.<br />
-> Log & Statistics.
-Useful insights.<br />
+> - Log & Statistics, providing you with useful insights like your new MailChimp subscribers came from.<br />
-> Priority Support<br />
+> - Priority support over email.<br />
 >
 > [Upgrade to MailChimp for WordPress Pro](https://mc4wp.com/features/#utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=after-features-link)

+**Add-on plugins**

+There are several add-on plugins available for MailChimp for WordPress, which help you get even more out of your site.

+- [MailChimp Top Bar](https://wordpress.org/plugins/mailchimp-top-bar/) - Adds an eye-catching sticky top bar  to your site, asking people to subscribe to your MailChimp list.
+- [MailChimp Sync](https://wordpress.org/plugins/mailchimp-sync/) -  Synchronizes your WordPress users with a MailChimp list.

 **Translations**